jerith/Platform-Guild/sunsetted.rst

   vagrant on new developer machines
 * Poor story for provisioning VMs -- Berkshelf was previously used to inject cookbooks into VMs for use by `Chef`_, but is similarly deprecated and discouraged.
-The berkshelf plugin for vagrant was a consistent source of frustration due to the above compatibility concerns.
+The Berkshelf plugin for vagrant was a consistent source of frustration due to the above compatibility concerns.
 * Encourages better, self-contained applications for faster development
 * VMs were not in-sync with `Chef`_ cookbooks used for deployment to real